 Zoo & Aquarium Exhibit Glass Restoration — We Restore What Animals, Visitors & Time Destroy

 Zoo and aquarium exhibit glass faces damage conditions that no other glass surface in the world encounters — and most glass restoration companies have never worked inside a zoological facility.
 Glass Restoration Inc. has.
-We have restored exhibit glass at ZooTampa at Lowry Park and a major Florida theme park — working inside active animal exhibits under curator supervision, restoring viewing panels that had degraded from optically clear to nearly opaque.
+We have restored exhibit glass at ZooTampa at Lowry Park and Busch Gardens Tampa Bay — including exhibits not visible to the public — working inside active animal exhibits under curator supervision, restoring viewing panels that had degraded from optically clear to nearly opaque.
+Busch Gardens has called us back repeatedly over the past 10 years, across Lion, Cheetah, Hyena, African Penguin, Capybara, Tiger, Chimpanzee, and Crocodile exhibits.
 We travel nationally for zoological engagements.
-We operate under complete confidentiality.
-And we understand the specific damage mechanisms that zoo glass faces — from the inside and from the outside — in a way that no general glass restoration company can match.
+We operate under complete confidentiality where it's required, and we're proud to name the facilities that have authorized us to share their name.
+We understand the specific damage mechanisms that zoo glass faces — from the inside and from the outside — in a way that no general glass restoration company can match.

 The 18-Month Problem — Why Zoo Glass Degrades So Fast